 By the winter of 1972-73, Stephen King and his wife Tabitha King, were living in a double-wide trailer west of Bangor.
-Stephen King was teaching English in a near by town of Hampden and their situation was worse than ever.
+Stephen King was teaching English in a nearby town of Hampden and their situation was worse than ever.
 He was only 26 years old when he started to write Carrie.

-One day he was washing the stains off the wall at a girl’s locker room and he saw an unmarked metal box.
+One day he was washing the stains off the wall in a girl’s locker room and he saw an unmarked metal box.
 It was too small to be paper towels.
 It turned out to be a dispenser for sanitary products.
 This was completely different from the boys lockers which Stephen King noted.

 At the same time, a few years back he remembered reading Life magazine.
 It was an article about poltergeist phenomenon and telekinetic activity in young adolescents.
 There was apparently evidence to suggest that, particularly girls in adolescence, might have such powers or be more susceptible to develop them around that age.

 Boom!
 Two Unrelated Ideas Became The Basis For A Novel.